InderKang/FreeFireRipper/README.md

 1. Use Only FreeFireRipper provided by this [original](https://github.com/GWKANG-YT/FreeFireRipper) repo only. 📌
 2. Use of main free fire account is not recommended, I'm not responsible if you use it or get banned. 🚫
 3. Keep your repo synced (updated) using 'Sync Fork' option in code window. ⏳
-4. This repository is for personal use only only don't use it for illegal or inappropriate activities or your account will be banned. ⚠️
+4. This repository is for personal use only don't use it for illegal or inappropriate activities or your account will be banned. ⚠️
 5. This repository is written and managed by me so you have no right to use this repo for commercial purposes. 👿
 6. Contact me if you want to upload this repo's video on YT. 📮